hikarimusic/AlgoNote/_build/html/_sources/algorithm/index.rst.txt

 **Algorithm**
 =============

-Hikari knows that a software engineer who does not know algorihtm is just a software engineer, so he tries not to be just a software engineer.
+Hikari knows that a software engineer who does not know algorihtms is just a software engineer, so he tries not to be just a software engineer.

 .. toctree::